 HUSC 2301: The World in the Twenty-First Century.
 An examination of some of the major currents of contemporary life.
 Topics such as globalization, development, consumerism and mass society, communication between cultures, religion and secularism, terrorism and violence, modernity and postmodernity.
+Fall.

 HUSC 3311: The Arts in Contemporary Cultures.
 An exploration of the arts in contemporary societies, with focus on topics such as avantgardism, technical innovation and artistic experimentation, the development of mixed media, the technical and aesthetic reorganization of public and private space, the economics of artistic production and consumption, the changing relationship of artist to audience, problems of the relationship of art works to social and natural reality, and the influences of remote cultural traditions.

 HUSC 3312: Science, Technology, and Society.
 A study of the characteristics and growth of the modern sciences, their effects on society and culture, and the emergence of technological civilization.
 Topics such as the nature of scientific research and the application of sciences, big science vs. little science, the possible limits of technical knowledge and political and economic power, effects on individual and social ways of life, the rise of technicized industry and mass media, the relations between science and religion, ethics in science and technology.

 HUSC 3331: Foundations of the Human Sciences.
 An investigation into the historical emergence and durable legacy of the modern disciplines that aim to scientifically understand human societies and cultures.
 The course will include the reading of authors central to fields like anthropology, sociology, linguistics, and social psychology.
 Topics such as the significance of the concepts ‘society’ and ‘culture’, debates about the scientific character of social and human sciences, the differentiation of the various fields of the human sciences and their relations to other disciplines, the fundamental interdisciplinarity and the future of the social sciences.